 Increasing your credit score as a new borrower should not be tough.
 Yet, most students make the mistake of tying up too much debt.
 By doing this, you get evaluated by the credit report bureaus with a high utilization rate.
 Your utilization rate is the ratio of credit available to the debt owed.
 As your FICO score factors 30% of its calculation by your use rate, this is something that must stay low.

 An astonishing 56% of students admit to not knowing well enough how to improve their credit rating.
 If you are a part of that statistic, you probably did not know how impacting your credit utilization was your FICO score.
 So, now you know one thing you might need to do to improve your credit.
 But, there are dozens of things you still need to know, so do not stop reading here!

 Patience is Your Best Friend!

 Time can heal all wounds.
 If your credit score is low, it will come back to life down the road.
-It’s just a matter of how long you have to “wait it out” for before things turn positive.
-The worst case scenario is you file for bankruptcy, and you endure around 10 years of a weakened credit score.
+It’s just a matter of how long you have to “wait it out” before things turn positive.
+The worst-case scenario is you file for bankruptcy, and you endure around 10 years of a weakened credit score.

-Yet, as a student you have the power to use patience for the good.
-Your credit is not yet at the point of no return, so you can let time play into your hands.
+Yet, as a student, you have the power to use patience for the good.
+However, your credit is not at the point of no return, so you can let time play into your hands.
 Be a good borrower every month, take on credit limit increases, diversify your loan types, etc. The quality actions will pay for themselves.

 Your efforts now will pay off in the future!

-This is what you need to never fail to realize.
-Too many students procrastinate, and wait to build their credit once they find out their score is low.
+This is what you have to understand.
+Too many students procrastinate and wait to build their credit once they find out their score is low.
 It is well worth the effort to “fill the portrait” of a trusted borrower now.
 You will have much better credit access later on, and the terms will work more in your favor.

 This is what time can do: